Appliance Repair Cost

 At a Glance

-• The average cost to repair an appliance is around £250, depending on the type of appliance and the parts needed
+• The average faulty appliance repair cost is around £250, although prices usually range from £100 to £400 depending on the appliance, fault, and parts needed

-• Depending on the job, the repairs can take between 1 hour and 3 hours to complete
+• Most appliance repairs take between 1 hour and 3 hours to complete

-We rely on our household appliances every day, from cooking and keeping food fresh to washing and drying clothes.
-When the washing machine breaks down, the oven stops working, or the fridge won’t stay cold, it can disrupt the whole household.
+We rely on household appliances every day, from cooking and keeping food fresh to washing and drying clothes.
+When a washing machine breaks down, an oven stops working, or a fridge freezer won’t stay cold, it can disrupt the whole household.

-In this guide, we break down average appliance repair costs, explain what affects the price and help you decide whether repair or replacement makes the most sense.
+In this guide, we break down average repair costs for your domestic appliance, explain what affects the price, and help you decide whether repair or replacement is a better option for you in the long run.

-If your appliance isn’t working properly, you can compare free, no-obligation quotes from local appliance repair specialists and get it fixed quickly and affordably.
+If your appliance isn’t working properly, you can compare free, no-obligation quotes from local appliance repair specialists through MyJobQuote.

 man fixing fridge